 Dr. Jessica Wade pledged to write one Wikipedia page a day to highlight women in STEAM.
 Over 300 Wiki pages later, Jess is recognized around the world for this effort and many others, she was awarded the Daphne Jackson Medal and Prize for acting as an internationally recognized ambassador of STEAM.
 Some of the participants have created a new website to track activities they’re creating to stir interest in STEM careers.
 Others are hosting local events to promote women in STEM, such as alumna physicist Sandra Alvarenga.
 She showed an audience in San Salvador clear examples of STEM programs for young women that could be replicated by the State Department’s American Spaces network.

-Participants will explore best practices in the effective recruitment, training, and development of women and other underrepresented groups in STEM and learn how they can institutionalize opportunities for women in their own countries.
-The film’s distributor, 20th Century Fox, is providing significant support to the program, helping to arrange meetings at both National Geographic and at the studios in Los Angeles for the participants.
-The participants will begin in Washington, D.C. and end in Los Angeles, visiting two additional cities in between.
+Participants explored best practices in the effective recruitment, training, and development of women and other underrepresented groups in STEM and learned how they can institutionalize opportunities for women in their own countries.
+The film’s distributor, 20th Century Fox, provides significant support to the program, helping to arrange meetings at both National Geographic and at the studios in Los Angeles for the participants.